 Today is America Recycles Day!

 Tufts currently uses a dual stream system, which requires separating glass, metal and plastic containers from paper and cardboard items.
-Starting in January 2017 all these items will now be collected as a “single stream” of material in one bin.
+Starting in January 2017 all these items will now be collected in one bin.

-“Single stream” means that all the items you normally sort into the blue and green-capped recycling bins can be disposed of together!
+“Mixed recycling” means that the items you normally sort into the blue and green-capped recycling bins (paper/cardboard and glass/metal/plastic) can be disposed of together.
 Recycling materials collected will remain the same but will not need to be separated.

 - It’s easier for you!

-Introducing the ability to put all recycling in one bin will make recycling simple and easy, providing the campus community with two primary options for disposing of waste: “All Recycling” or “Landfill” (along with composting for food waste in some locations).
+The ability to put paper/cardboard and glass/metal/plastic recycling in one bin will make recycling simple and easy, providing the campus community with two primary options for disposing of waste: “Mixed Recycling” or “Landfill” (along with composting for food waste in some locations).

 - Our waste stream is changing

-The switch to single stream is a direct reaction to the changing needs of the recycling industry: with increased demand for more efficient packaging and changes in personal habits, the makeup of the nation’s waste stream is changing.
+The switch to mixed recycling is a direct reaction to the changing needs of the recycling industry: with increased demand for more efficient packaging and changes in personal habits, the makeup of the nation’s waste stream is changing.
 At one time, paper made up to 70 percent of the weight flowing through recycling programs, but now it accounts for less than 40 percent in many cities.
-More complex, lightweight materials have begun to replace paper; Tufts single stream recycling program will accommodate the disposal of these changing materials more efficiently.
+More complex, lightweight materials have begun to replace paper; Tufts’ mixed recycling program will accommodate the disposal of these changing materials more efficiently.

-- Single stream will support Tufts waste reduction goals
+- Mixed recycling will support Tufts’ waste reduction goals

-Transitioning to single stream recycling supports Tufts’ larger plan to improve solid waste and recycling efforts in line with the President’s Campus Sustainability Council’s goal of reducing total waste by 3% per year.
-Every Tufts community member is asked and expected to help the university meet its waste goals by educating themselves about their campus’s move to single stream recycling.
-Read more about the President’s Sustainability Council goals to reduce waste here.
+Transitioning to mixed recycling supports Tufts’ larger plan to improve solid waste and recycling efforts in line with the President’s Campus Sustainability Council’s goal of reducing total waste by 3% per year.
+Every Tufts community member is asked and expected to help the university meet its waste goals by educating themselves about their campus’s move to mixed recycling.

 These past two weeks, the Eco-Reps have been in contact with people all over campus.
 Professor Nancy Gleason talked to us about sustainable development.
 Our own Ben Rabe shared his experience working as an energy auditor before coming to Tufts and how it relates to dorm life.
 As you know from our last blog post, we’ve been doing work with Tufts Recycles to work on the Recyclemania challenge.
 In addition to all of this, our reps have been hard at work planning their first events of the semester.
 Look out for flyers advertising your dorms event!